OpenBfS/imis-iam/docker/README.md

 ## Client application

-Additionally, another user is created within Keycloak which can be used to access the client application:
+Additionally, other users are created within Keycloak which can be used to access the client application with the roles according to the usernames:

-* Username: exampleuser
+* Usernames: exampleuser, redakteur, chefredakteur, techadmin
 * Password: secret

 Further, the users provided by the LDAP container can be used to login.